freckle/release-notes-action/README.md

 - **version**: Version to locate

-  Default is empty which means first (assumed to be latest)
+  Default is empty which means first (assumed to be latest).

 - **version-header-regex**: Regular expression used to match headers.